 I think you need some kind of enterprise backbone that manages the configuration as an As-Planned/As-Released baseline.
 A baseline that shows not only the released information but also all planned changes to the configuration.

-Because the source of information in such a baseline comes from different tools, you need an overarching tool to connect everything.
-For most companies, this means that they require an overarching system with their current state of enterprise applications.
+Because the source of information in such a baseline comes from different tools, you need an overarching tool to connect all of them.
+For most companies, this means that they require an overarching system to support their current state of enterprise applications.

-Preferably I would like to use the data directly from the sources.
+Preferably, I would like to use the data directly from the sources.
 Still, connectivity and performance are not yet to a level that we can do this.
-Cloud and modern application and database architectures are very promising to this end.
+Cloud and modern application and database architectures are highly promising in this regard.

 Configuration Management for Everybody?